valencia21/valencia21.github.io/_posts/2022-06-08-statistical-rethinking-notes.markdown

 ![Updated Proportion of Water](https://raw.githubusercontent.com/valencia21/valencia21.github.io/master/_site/assets/img/2022-06-08/bayesian_updating.png){: style="text-align:center"}
 {: refdef}

+On the first toss the index finger landed on water.
+By the lights of the model, there is approximately 0% chance of a world with no water, and a high chance of the world being completely covered in water.
+On the second toss the index finger tounches land.
+There is approximately 0% chance of a world covered in either water or land, and the most plausible proportion p is 50/50.
+As the globe is tossed repeatedly, the most plausible p converges to its true value.

 This is a simple Bayesian small world model.
 It learns well, provided that it accurately describes the large world.
 However, a model's certainty is no guarantee of a good model, since it is confined to the information contained within the small world.

 ## Components of the Model

 There are three parts to a Bayesian model, all of which have a parallel in probability theory:

-1. The number of ways each conjecture could produce an observation.
+1. The number of ways each conjecture could produce an observation
-2. The accumulated number of ways each conjecture could produce the entire data.
+2. The accumulated number of ways each conjecture could produce the entire data
-3. The initial plausibility of each conjectured cause of the data.
+3. The initial plausibility of each conjectured cause of the data

 Since we are translating these parts to probability theory, we need to play by its rules.